nimbasms/nimbasms-php/README.md

 ```

 ## Usage
-First you need to resolve a `SMSClient` instance:
+First you need to resolve a `NimbaSMS` instance:

 ```php
 use NimbaSMS\NimbaSMS;